CoD Warzone: SBMM – function, tricks and problems

 Weapons Call of Duty-MPL

 The MPL is a fully automatic submachine gun from Call of Duty: Black Ops.
-This weapon deals medium damage, has minimal recoil and a high rate of fire.
+This deals medium damage, has minimal recoil and a high rate of fire.
 Of course, like any other weapon, you can modify this weapon.
 But Reflex and the ACOG sight are not recommended.

 Games Call of Duty – Games Modern Warfare (series)

-Call of Duty 4: Modern Warfare is a 2007 first-person shooter video game developed by Infinity Ward and published by Activision.
+Call of Duty 4: Modern Warfare is a 2007 -person shooter video game developed by Infinity Ward and published by Activision.
 It is the fourth main installment in the Call of Duty series.
 The game breaks away from the World War II setting of previous entries and is instead set in modern times.
 Developed for over two years, Modern Warfare was released in November 2007 for the PlayStation 3, Xbox 360 and Microsoft Windows, and was ported to the Wii as Call of Duty: Modern Warfare – Reflex Edition in 2009.

 Maps Call of Duty – Detour